pangenome/HPRCv2/README.md

 ### What you can do with an implicit pangenome graph

-Query the pangenome for a specific region-of-interest (ROI):
+Get a region-of-interest (ROI) pangenome:

 ```bash
 impg query -p hprc25272.paf.gz -r GRCh38#0#chr8:5748405-13676927 --merge-distance 1000000 > hprcv2.human8p23-1.bed